Skip to content

 How does the agent handle SOC 2 Type II vendor evidence collection and ISO 27036 supplier security?

 Strategic HR vendor categories (payroll, full HR BPO, group benefits providers, HRIS SaaS) require periodic competitive tenders typically every 3-5 years - to (1) verify price competitiveness, (2) update technology capabilities (e.g. new software version, AI features), (3) compliance with current legislation (CSDDD 2024/1760, EU Pay Transparency Directive, US ACA, UK Pensions Act 2008), (4) avoid vendor lock-in dependency.
 For US federal procurement (federal agencies, GSA Schedule contracts, federal grant recipients), Federal Acquisition Regulation FAR 48 CFR Chapter 1 mandates competitive procedures from thresholds - micro-purchase threshold 10,000 USD (open market simplified), simplified acquisition threshold 250,000 USD (small business set-asides), full and open competition above 250,000 USD with FAR Part 15 contracting by negotiation.
 FAR procedures: Part 12 commercial items (FAR 12.301 SF1449, streamlined), Part 13 simplified acquisition, Part 14 sealed bidding (formal advertising), Part 15 contracting by negotiation (most common for HR services), Part 16 contract types (firm-fixed-price preferred for predictable HR services).
 Mandatory FAR clauses: 52.203-13 contractor code of business ethics, 52.204-21 basic safeguarding of covered contractor information systems, 52.222-26 EEO Equal Opportunity, 52.222-50 combating trafficking in persons, 52.225-1 Buy American.
 For UK public sector (central government, NHS, local authorities, public corporations), UK Procurement Act 2023 from 24.02.2025 replaces UK PCR 2015 for new procurements.
 Procurement Act 2023 features: central digital platform single sign-on, simplified competitive tendering procedure, mandatory exclusion grounds Schedule 6 (modern slavery convictions, tax evasion, fraud), discretionary exclusion grounds Schedule 7 (poor past performance, bid rigging, professional misconduct), supplier debarment list, KPI publication for contracts above 5 million GBP under transparency requirements, 30-day payment terms in public-sector supply chains.
 Thresholds 2026: 138,760 GBP central government services, 213,477 GBP sub-central government services, 5,336,937 GBP works.
-Agent automates RFP preparation through (a) category classification, (b) RFP template generation with FAR clauses (US) or Procurement Act 2023 templates (UK), GDPR Art.
-28 + SCC, CSDDD due diligence, (c) publication via SAM.gov System for Award Management (US) or UK Find a Tender Service FTS (UK), (d) electronic bid collection with eIDAS QES, (e) formal pre-screening (sanctions OFAC/OFSI/EU, Companies House standing, FCPA/UK Bribery Act due diligence), (f) evaluation matrix generation for evaluation committee.
+Agent automates RFP preparation through (a) category classification, (b) RFP template generation with FAR clauses (US) or Procurement Act 2023 templates (UK), the GDPR Article 28 and SCC clauses, and CSDDD due diligence, (c) publication via SAM.gov System for Award Management (US) or UK Find a Tender Service FTS (UK), (d) electronic bid collection with eIDAS QES, (e) formal pre-screening (sanctions OFAC/OFSI/EU, Companies House standing, FCPA/UK Bribery Act due diligence), (f) evaluation matrix generation for evaluation committee.
 Vendor selection decision always to evaluation committee with HR, Procurement, Legal, IT, DPO representation - criteria have weights but final decision requires strategic judgement.
 FAR violation generates Civilian Board of Contract Appeals CBCA proceedings, contract termination, suspension and debarment from federal procurement under FAR Part 9.
 UK Procurement Act 2023 violation generates judicial review before Technology and Construction Court TCC, contract avoidance under Part 9 statutory remedies.

 What Happens Next?